The plethory of operations in complex topological K-theory: Plethories with looping

 \section{Plethories with looping}

 The standard definition~\cite{Boardman:1995} of a (graded) generalised cohomology theory is a $\Z$-graded collection of well-behaved functors $E^n(-) \colon \Ho \to \Ab$ together with \emph{suspension isomorphisms}.
 For a based space $X$, the corresponding reduced cohomology groups are denoted $E^n(X, o)$ and are defined as the kernel of the map induced by inclusion of the base point, as we already saw in the case of $K$-theory.
 The theory is extended to pairs, by defining the cohomology of a pair to be the reduced cohomology of the quotient space.
-The suspension isomorphisms can be expressed as isomorphisms of abelian groups $\Sigma \colon E^n(X) \to E^{n+1}(S^1 \times X, o \times X)$ for all spaces $X$ and all $n \in \Z$, or equivalently $ \Sigma \colon E^n(X, o) \isom E^{n+1}(\Sigma X, o) $ on reduced cohomology groups where $\Sigma X = S^1 \wedge X$ denotes the reduced suspension.
+The suspension isomorphisms can be expressed as isomorphisms of abelian groups